Neurological Disorders in Adults

 • possessing some genetic mutations,

-• exposure to harmful chemicals like insecticides etc
+• exposure to harmful chemicals like insecticides, etc.

-Alzheimer’s and Dementia – They are quite common; they affect an individual’s memory and ability to think.
+They are quite common; they affect an individual’s memory and ability to think.
 Alzheimer’s is associated with the aging process, and there is no cure for it, though some therapies can help to manage the condition and improve the person’s quality of life.

-How are neurological disorders diagnosed?
+How are neurological disorders in adults diagnosed?

 The health care provider will enquire about the individual’s medical history, family history, medication history, and experienced symptoms.
 They will also conduct a neurological examination that will test the individual’s coordination, balance, sensation, vision, hearing, speech, muscle strength, and mental health.
 A blood test may also be ordered, as well as urine or other bodily fluids.
-Some further tests that can be ordered to diagnose the type of neurological disorder further include:

 • Angiography – visualizes the blood vessels in the brain, head, or neck.
 It can detect blocked vessels, aneurysms, and blood clots in those vessels.